 Wellness Water Infusion and Tea

 A fun tasty way to hydrate is to make wellness water infusions and teas out of common garden herbs and edible flowers and weeds.
-Stunning sweet pineapple sage is in all its glory in the Autumnal garden at the moment, such a lovely burst of colour which I've matched with revered sacred tulsi with its intoxicating spicy fresh clove like taste, cute little white flowers and velvety leaves.
+Stunning sweet pineapple sage is in all its glory in the Autumnal garden at the moment, such a lovely burst of colour which I've matched with revered sacred tulsi, or so I thought, its actually quite an interesting story but I'll leave this here and pick it up in the discription below.
+With its intoxicating spicy fresh clove like taste, cute little white flowers and velvety leaves.

 This Pineapple Sage, Tulsi, lime and ginger cold or hot tea is uplifting immune boosting, adaptagenic, has a pretty pink hue and is the perfect tonic for this time of the year.